Organic Slug Control

 Another cheap and good way to get rid of slugs is by sprinkling coffee grounds around your garden, especially around plants that are more attractive to snails and garden slugs.

-The grounds will dry out in the sun, and these bugs don't like to crawl over them.
+The grounds will dry out in the sun, and the slugs don't like to crawl over them.
 Using a wide, shallow method is the best.

 Another way to help with natural slug control is with slug and snail barriers.
 There are so many different kinds of barriers that this alone could fill up volumes, but here are a couple of simple barriers to choose from.

-You can also use copper tubing because the metal repels them quite effectively.
+You can also use copper slug tape because the metal repels them quite effectively.

 If you want, there are also different herbs that can be grown in your garden to help with organic slug control.
 The need to be strong aromatic herbs, like wormwood, lemon balm, or tansy.